Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-04-03-yi-an-music-club.md

   <a href="http://weibo.com/6094546964/ECPtCpUPC">2017-04-03 20:17</a>
 </div>

 “What is stature and age be inversely proportional to combat effectiveness?
-You will find out in this video.” [◉ Miaopai Video](http://www.miaopai.com/show/D-cib2GOAS71gQGWBdnCdQlJdwVy5UGj.html)
+You will find out in this video.” [◉ Flash Show Video](http://www.miaopai.com/show/D-cib2GOAS71gQGWBdnCdQlJdwVy5UGj.html)

 <!-- more -->